GuiHeurich/guac-a-mole/README.md

 As a game player,
 So that I know I've whacked a mole
 I would like the mole to disappear when I click it

 As a game player,
 So that I can have an idea of how well I'm doing
-I would like to get points for each mole I whack

-As a game player,
-So that I can have an idea of how well I'm doing